On the estimation of locally stationary functional time series: Introduction

-As applications of our results, we discuss problems on (1) $k$-step ahead prediction, (2) estimating local mean functions, and (3) testing the equality of local mean functions of locally stationary functional time series.
-Providing reliable predictions for future realizations is in fact one of the most important goals of any time series analysis.
-Some authors study methods for the prediction of stationary functional time series (e.g., \cite{Bo00}, \cite{BeCaSt00}, \cite{AnSa03}, \cite{AnPaSa06, AnPaSa09}, \cite{AnVi08}, \cite{AnCaVi10} and \cite{DiKoZh12}).
-On the other hand, there seems to be no theoretical results that are applicable to predicting a locally stationary functional time series.
-We provide a solution to the problem by using a local FPCA-based method.
+As possible applications of our results, we discuss problems on estimating local mean functions and testing the equality of local mean functions of locally stationary functional time series.
 For the implementation of the two sample test, we use FPCA-based projection methods to retain most of the information carried by the original process and provide a method for selecting the number of principal components.
 Consequently, we extend well-known results developed for stationary functional time series to our framework.

 The organization of this paper is as follows.
 In Section \ref{Sec: setting}, we introduce the notion of local stationarity for functional time series that take values in a Hilbert space and dependence structure of the functional time series.
 In Section \ref{Sec: Main}, we present the main results.
 In Section \ref{Sec: Applications}, we discuss some applications of our results.
 All proofs are included in the Appendix.